sandeshkatakam/sandeshkatakam.github.io/_posts/2022-02-09-TensorFlow-Fundamentals.md

-5. Multiply the two tensors you created in 3 using dot product.
+  Multiply the two tensors you created above using dot product.

 ```python